 If you’re Boll & Branch – a high-end e-commerce company offering luxury bedding and towels – it’s not only a requirement, but core to the brand.

-We recently teamed up with the high-end e-tailer on a gift box re-design.
+We teamed up with the high-end e-tailer on a gift box re-design.
 The previous design consisted of corrugated with a two-sided rollover and litho print on the inside.
 Kraft paper was used as filler around the gift boxes.

 When you travel, public restrooms are rarely top of mind.
 You’re likely thinking about flight check-ins, favorite destination spots, and unforgettable photo opportunities – not whether your restroom experience will be a positive one.